-Cross Reference — As to actual use rate structure, appendices A and B to ord. no. 960 which is on file in the city clerk's office.
+Cross Reference: As to actual use rate structure, see Appendixes A and B to Ord.
+No. 960 which are on file in the City Clerk's office.

 It is determined and declared to be necessary and conducive to the protection of the public health, safety, welfare and convenience of the City to collect charges from all users who contribute wastewater to the City's treatment works.
 The proceeds of such charges so derived will be for such public wastewater treatment works.

 [R.O.
 2011 § 715.020; R.O.
 2010 § 715.020; 2nd Ser.
 Ord.
 No. 394 Art.
 II, 1-4-1993; 2nd Ser.
 Ord.
 No. 421 Art.
 II, 2-3-1994; Ord.
 No. 503 Art.
 II, 2-19-1996; Ord.
 No. 589 Art.
 II, 2-2-1998; Ord.
 No. 740 Art.
 II, 8-5-2002; Ord.
 No. 960 Art.
 II, 8-6-2007]

 Unless the context specifically indicates otherwise, the meaning of terms used in this Chapter shall be as follows:

 - The quantity of oxygen utilized in the biochemical oxidation of organic matter under standard laboratory procedure in five (5) days at twenty degrees Centigrade (20° C.), expressed in the milligrams per liter (mg/l).